Quick CV Dropoff

 You voice is your instrument when taking part in a phone interview so there’s nothing wrong with a practice run with a family member or friend to make sure you’re conveying confidence and professionalism.
 You could also consider recording yourself to check your pace.

 It is important to end the interview on a positive note.
-Make sure you ask questions and try to be innovative.
-Choose questions that are company or person specific, so it shows that you have done your research, and listen carefully to the answers in case you need to respond further.
+Make sure you ask relevant questions, and listen carefully to the answers in case you need to respond further.

 Got a telephone interview coming up and need more help?
 We would be more than happy to help: get in touch today.